-Seahawks coach Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings, tells team Thanksgiving isn’t an ‘eating circus’
+Pete Carroll says Seahawks ‘counting on’ Jadeveon Clowney playing against Vikings, but Jarran Reed is still iffy

 WAGNER LIKES THE NEW GREEN-BLUE COMBO

 The Seahawks tweeted Wednesday that they will try a new uniform combo for Monday night — the Action Green jerseys that have been used for Monday and Thursday night games each of the past four years, but with blue pants.
+(Though as some have pointed out they did wear a similar look for a game in 2009 against Chicago.
+But the colors were slightly different shades).

 Middle linebacker Bobby Wagner, the defensive captain, said he is one of about 10 players who meet with the team in the offseason to discuss possible uniform combinations for specific games during the season.

 “I definitely wanted to see this color combo,’’ Wagner said. “… I think the fans, Monday night, it might help their eyes a little bit.’’
+Wagner, though, says if he had his way the Seahawks would someday wear black jerseys.

+”If it were up to me we’d wear black jerseys every week,” he said.
+But so far Wagner said he’s been told the team won’t consider it since black is not one of the team’s official colors.

 SEAHAWKS GET THANKSGIVING OFF — WITH ONE CONDITION